jlherren/andeo-lunch/README.md

 - `yarn test:watch` Run test suite and re-run on every file change
 - `yarn lint` Run linter
 - `yarn lint:fix` Run linter and fix automatically
+- `yarn db:createUser` Create a new user
+- `yarn db:editUser` Edit a user
-- `yarn db:init` Initialize an empty database.
+- `yarn db:init` Initialize the database by creating all tables and essential data.
   Note: This will do mostly nothing if already initialized.
+- `yarn db:rebuild` Rebuild all transactions and all balances
+- `yarn db:setPaymentInfo` Set up payment information for a user
-- `yarn db:update` Re-initialize the database, trying to update out-of-date structure.
+- `yarn db:update` Re-initialize the database, trying to update any out-of-date structure.
 Note that it's a bit flaky.  **CURRENTLY BUGGY DUE TO A SEQUELIZE BUG**
-- `yarn db:createUser` Create a new user
-- `yarn db:rebuild` Rebuild all transactions and all balances

 ## App scripts

+Run these from the `app/` folder.

 - `yarn serve` Launch development server (with auto-reload on file change)
 - `yarn serve:public` Launch development server, binding to 0.0.0.0